How to Gamify an App: A Step-by-Step Guide to Development

 • Incentivized, to be honest, yet constructive.

-These people should want to improve the product but should feel in no way compelled to give a glowing verdict.
-You’ll still have plenty of work to do, taking on board their comments and improving your app.
+These people should want to improve the product, but should feel in no way compelled to give a glowing verdict.
+You’ll still have plenty of work to do, taking their comments on board and improving your app.
+The use of progress tracking in gamification can show users early wins, helping retain them.

 STEP 8: Finalize UX / UI